VaJar97/Sea-Battle-Game/README.md

-# Studing-Project
+# Study-Project

-My first steps in Java
+My first steps in Java and programming

-Simple game from book "HeadFirstJava"
+Simple game from book "HeadFirst Java".